 Types of Federal Loan Borrowers, effective July 1, 2026

-- New Borrower– A student with no federal loans disbursed (student or parent) for their current SVA program prior to July 1, 2026, or someone who has paid in full their existing federal loans for the current program.
+- New Borrower– A student with no federal loans disbursed (student or parent) for their current SVA program prior to July 1, 2026.

-- Legacy Borrower– A student who was disbursed a federal loan (student or parent) prior to July 1, 2026, and continues enrollment in the same degree program during the 2026–2027 academic year.
-This status can be maintained for the lesser of three academic years or the portion of the program of study remaining for graduation.
-A student may lose their legacy status before this point if they withdraw or change programs.
+- Legacy Borrower– A student who received a federal loan (student or parent) prior to July 1, 2026, for a program in which they were enrolled as of June 30, 2026, who continues enrollment in the same degree program.
+This status can be maintained for the lesser of three academic years or the portion of the program of study remaining to complete, as calculated by SVA as of July 1, 2026.
+A student may lose their legacy status before this point if they withdraw, take an academic break that is not recognized for financial aid purposes, change credential level, or change graduate programs.

 Federal Loans Available to Legacy Borrowers